|

 a vacancy by raising the rent or neglecting repairs, and you don't have much of

 a choice when you look around.
-A vacancy rate of only 5% is considered by the
+Consequently, rent control is a law passed by cities

 are in control of a necessity of life that is in short supply.
-If you want
+Rent

-control is the only way to stop these gouging rent increases.
-It is not likely going to be a state law, because the problem is
+control is not likely going to be a state law, because the problem is local.

 There are two ways to get rent control.
 The easiest but weakest is for your City